 Anyone who trespasses is subject to expulsion from campus, being prohibited from returning to campus, and arrest.
-Students who trespass may face disciplinary sanction.
-See the Casper College Code of Conduct .
+Students who trespass may face disciplinary sanctions.
+See the Casper College Student Code of Conduct .

-Students are required to register their vehicles with Enrollment Services at the time of enrollment or employment.
+Students are required to register their vehicles with Enrollment Services at the time of enrollment or employment by filling out the Vehicle Registration Form.
 Students who purchase new vehicles or bring additional vehicles on campus must also register these vehicles.
 Vehicles without permits will be cited.
 Students may park trailers on upper campus in the McMurry Career Studies Center parking lot and on the west side of Josendal Drive unless otherwise posted.
-Students must register their vehicle by filling out the vehicle registration form.

 Student Handbook Homepage